abdulOt/Wallprompt-Kotlin/README.md

 # WallPrompt 📱🎨

-WallPrompt is a modern Android wallpaper application built with Kotlin that allows users to browse, generate, and download high-quality wallpapers.
+Android wallpaper application built with Kotlin that allows users to browse, generate, and download high-quality wallpapers.
 The app combines curated collections with AI-powered wallpaper generation to provide users with unique and personalized wallpapers.

 > Developed by Abdul Hanan